dlewis27/SSRgenotyper/README.md

 ### Concatenated the modified gff files:
 `for i in *.mod.gff; do cat $i >> cat.gff; echo "processing $i"; done`

-### Remove SSRs that do not have sufficient flanking seqeunce:
+### Remove SSRs that do not have sufficient flanking sequence:

 `awk '($2 >= 0)' cat.gff > cat_filter1.gff`